koopero/loopin-base/COOKBOOK.md

 ## Save an Image

 The base project includes a `snapshot` function to save stills of buffers.
 To configure it, edit the file `control/utility.md` and add your project's buffers to the snapshot control.
+See the file `node/logic/snapshot.js` for implementation.

 To save an image from javascript:
 ``` javascript